|

 Do they come in different sizes?

-All three types are available in several different sizes, from very small to very large, the weight, cost and heat output increasing not unsurprisingly with size.
-The larger models burn more fuel and will heat a largerI just area.
-If you have a large patio then a larger chimenea will warm a larger area.
+All three types of chimeneas or fire bowls (clay, cast iron or steel) are available in several different sizes, from very small to very large.
+The weight, cost and heat output increases with size.
+The larger models burn more fuel and will heat a larger area.
+If you have a large patio then a larger chimenea or fire bowl will is more suitable.
 For a really large patio then consider two chimeneas, one at either end.

 Do they need assembling?